gnan-111/EventSchedulerAPI/README.md

 # 📅 Event Scheduler Application

 A full-stack application for managing events, meetings, and attendees.
-This project features a **robust .NET 8 Web API backend** with **PostgreSQL** and a **responsive React frontend** styled with custom Vanilla CSS.
+This project features a **robust .NET 8 Web API backend** with **MSSQL** and a **responsive React frontend** styled with custom Vanilla CSS.

 ---